 where $\mathbf{x}^{(i)}$ is the input video clip and $\|\cdot\|^2_2$ is the $\ell_2$ distance.
 This key component ensures that the anonymization does not shift $f_E$ features completely into a new space that is overfit to the utility training tasks, leading to well-generalizing anonymization.

 \textbf{Overall Training Objective} $f_A$ and $f_T$ are jointly optimized utilizing the following compound loss:

-where $\omega_R$, $\omega_T$, and $\omega_B$ are weights to control the strength of each objective.
-The privacy loss $\mathcal{L}_B$ works against $\mathcal{L}_T$ and $\mathcal{L}_{LC}$ in a GAN-style paradigm, until the anonymizer is able to remove all encoded spatial information except for what is necessary for performance on the utility tasks.
+where $\omega_{LC}$, $\omega_T$, and $\omega_B$ are weights to control the strength of each objective.
+The privacy term is maximized via the negative sign in $-\omega_B*\mathcal{L}_B$ and works against $\mathcal{L}_T$ and $\mathcal{L}_{LC}$ in a GAN-style paradigm, until the anonymizer is able to remove all encoded spatial information except for what is necessary for performance on the utility tasks.
 After this training, we are left with a lightweight anonymization adapter $f_A$ that can be appended to the off-the-shelf video encoder model $f_E$ for use in a variety of downstream tasks.

 \textbf{Anonymizing Adapter Module (AAM)} To carry out latent anonymization, we propose the use of an anonymizing adapter module.
 AAM is applied to \textit{clip-level} features, allowing for reasoning across the temporal dimension, better aligning with utility tasks.
 Given latent feature $\mathbf{h}^{(i)} = f_E(\mathbf{x}^{(i)})$, AAM is trained to modify $\mathbf{h}^{(i)}$ with the above loss objective.
 We utilize a multi-head self-attention-based transformer encoder for AAM.
 A design choice ablation can be found in \supp{Appendix Sec.~\ref{sec:exp_details}}.